 Travel to, from, and within Belgium overland

 Belgium has well-developed road and rail networks, both of which are easy ways to get to and around the country.
 An Interrail pass (for Europeans) or a Eurail pass (for non-Europeans) is a good way to travel to Belgium overland as part of a wider European trip.
-There is also a daily overnight ferry between Zeebrugge and the UK (Hull, in northern England), but no discount is available to rail pass holders.
+There’s also a daily overnight ferry between Zeebrugge and the UK (Hull, in northern England) which you can book online here.

 As a member of the Schengen Area, and being surrounded by fellow Schengen countries, border crossings aren’t something you have to think about much when overlanding through Belgium (although police do sometimes board trains near borders to check IDs).

 In my case, I’ve been to Belgium twice.
 The first time was actually on a high school history trip (from England, by bus) to visit the WWI battlefields and trenches in France & Belgium, including visits to Brussels and Ypres; the second was a stop in Brussels while Interrailing around Europe.

 Eat – Belgian chocolate is amazing…